 This feature is pretty neat.
 With a click of the mouse, you can publish text content, spreadsheets, and slides to the internet.
 You don’t need a website or a CMS to feature your articles on the web.
 With this function, Google Docs becomes a WYSIWYG editor instantly.
 Use it to bring a well-formatted resume online.
 Fancy impressing your colleagues?
 Use your spreadsheet or table as a live dashboard immediately without any web development or coding skills.

 If you want to see what you work looks like as a functioning web page that you can share or embed as you wish, simply click “Publish on the web” from the File menu.
 For professional looking results, check out this free tool ‘Gdoc.'

 What if you want to share your Sheet with anyone that you give the URL to?
 You can easily do that in Google Sheets.
 Jump back to the same Share window, from here click the Get Shareable Link in the upper right corner.
 That's it!
 Anyone with the link can work in your document.

-Discover the Google Docs features that make writing, editing and sharing easier.
+Discover the Google Docs features that makes writing, editing and sharing easier.
 Let’s dive into the Google hacks that will save time and create efficiencies all around.

 We’ve all been there.
 You’re taken the time to draft an impressive blog, white paper, or whatever else you’ve poured your heart in to.
 Now you’re at the finish line, and it’s time to tidy thing up--but you’re running out of steam.
 The following tips call on Google to step in and lend you a hand.